Belarusian partisan movement (2020–present)

-The Belarusian partisan movement, sometimes called the pro-democratic insurgency in Belarus, is an ongoing campaign of resistance against the alleged authoritarian of Alexander Lukashenko.
+The Belarusian partisan movement, sometimes called the pro-democratic insurgency in Belarus, is an ongoing campaign of resistance against the authoritarian Alexander Lukashenko.
 It began in response to the violent suppression of the 2020–2021 Belarusian protests.
 The partisans aim to depose Lukashenko's government and expel Russian troops from Belarus.

 History

 2020

 Lukashenko was declared the winner of the 2020 presidential election on 9 August 2020, intensifying the ongoing protests against his administration.
 In response the Coordination Council led by Sviatlana Tsikhanouskaya was formed on 14 August.

 Several key opposition groups aligned with the Coordination Council were formed in the autumn of 2020, such as the Cyber Partisans, Busly liaciać, and BYPOL.

 2021

 In January, a Belarusian was arrested after an arson attack against a T-72 tank at Ściapianka railway station in Minsk.
 The Cyber Partisans conducted a campaign of cyberattacks on the government's internet infrastructure in mid-2021, including the release of personal information of thousands of government officials, police, military, and pro-Lukashenko propagandists.
 On September 25, a partisan cell under Busły liaciać attacked an OMON base in Uručča with an incendiary mixture dropped from a drone, and in December, another cell attacked a training base of the Ministry of Internal Affairs in Valoŭščyna.
 Throughout the year, partisans participated in blocking railways, destroying CCTV, damaging infrastructure used by the government, and actions against government officials.